 7 Types of Boundaries in Relationships – With Real Examples

-Types of Boundaries in Relationships
+7 Types of Boundaries in a Healthy Relationship

 To practically understand the different types of boundaries in a relationship, let’s look into the life of Sarah and Abraham who are married for over a decade and have nearly mastered the art of setting healthy boundaries in their relationship.